Outlander PHEV Plug-in Hybrid EV technology

-Wondering if the Outlander PHEV is the right car for you?
+Wondering if the Outlander PHEV is right for you?

 See how the twin electric motors and petrol engine work together whatever your journey type.

 The motors power the vehicle using electricity from the battery, resulting in zero fuel consumption and zero CO2 emissions.
 The drive mode is quiet, clean and powerful.
-Maximum speed is 135km/h
+Maximum speed is 83m/ph.

 The motors power the vehicle using engine-generated electricity.
 The engine generates electricity to recharge the battery when the level is low and to increase power when accelerating rapidly or climbing hills.